 When a person’s tolerance of a drug develops, they require higher doses of the drug to feel the same effects.
 In addition to tolerance, dependence also plays a role in a developing benzo addiction, as a person dependent on benzodiazepines may continue taking them to avoid withdrawal symptoms.

-Benzo withdrawal symptoms can be highly uncomfortable and even life-threatening in certain cases, which is why medical detox programs are the safest route for individuals looking to quit.
-Our Sebring drug rehab offers detox for all types of benzo addictions, and we can help you or a loved one take that first step towards sobriety.
+Withdrawal from benzodiazepines can be highly uncomfortable and even life-threatening in certain cases, which is why medical detox programs are the safest route for individuals looking to quit.
+Our Sebring drug rehab offers detox for all types of benzo addictions, and we can help you or a loved one take that first step toward sobriety.

 Signs of Benzo Abuse

-How do you know someone needs benzodiazepine addiction treatment?
-There are several signs of benzo abuse, all of which may vary depending on the person, the type of benzo they use, the dose, and whether they use other substances with benzos, such as alcohol.
+How do you know someone needs benzo addiction treatment?
+There are several signs of benzo abuse, all of which may vary depending on the person, the type of benzo they use, the dose, and whether they practiced polysubstance abuse, such as combining the drug with alcohol.

 Generally, however, common physical signs of benzodiazepine abuse include: